COCS4950G7/COSC4950/Use Case 1.md

 #Use Cases

-##Use Case: 1 Single Node Cracking
+##Use Case: 1 Hash Cracking

 ###CHARACTERISTIC INFORMATION

-**Goal in Context:** The user will run the program on a single computer.
+**Goal in Context:** The user will run the program.

 **Scope:** End User/Program

 **Level:** Primary Function

-**Preconditions:** The program is running on a single computer, the user has a hash in one of the supported formats ready to be cracked.
-The user has files for specific methods of cracking (a dictionary file and/or rainbow table)
+**Preconditions:** The program is running on at least one computer, the user has a hash in one of the supported formats ready to be cracked.
+The user has files for specific methods of cracking (a dictionary file and/or rainbow table).

 **Success End Condition:** The hash will have been found and the user will have the original text used to create it.